jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Vulpinal.md

 RacialMods: +8 Acrobatics when jumping
 Languages: Celestial, Common, Draconic, Infernal; speak with animals, truespeech
 SQ: bardic knowledge +7, lay on hands (3d6, 6/day, as a 7th-level paladin)
+SpecialAbilities:
-SpecialAbilities: Calm Emotions Aura (Su) A vulpinal's aura acts like a calm emotions spell with a radius of 30 feet.
+  Calm Emotions Aura (Su): >
+    A vulpinal's aura acts like a calm emotions spell with a radius of 30 feet.
 Any creature entering this area must make a Will save (DC 16) to resist the effect.
 A creature that makes its save is immune to that vulpinal's aura for 24 hours.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: